Vidofludimus Calcium

 The final data also provide evidence of dose-proportional neuroprotective activity.
 For instance, the baseline adjusted decreases in the biomarker serum neurofilament light chain at 24 weeks for the 10 mg, 30 mg, and 45 mg dose groups of vidofludimus calcium were 9%, 18%, and 26%, respectively, as compared to placebo.
 The company believes this observation suggests that higher doses, such as 45 mg vidofludimus calcium, may be preferrable in indications where neuroprotective effects are most important, such as in PMS.

-On November 17, 2022, Immunic reported data from the open-label extension phase of the trial showing that long-term open-label treatment with vidofludimus calcium was associated with a low rate of confirmed disability worsening over time, comparing favorably to historical trial data for currently available MS medications.
+On November 17, 2022, Immunic reported data from the open-label extension phase of the trial showing that long-term open-label treatment with vidofludimus calcium was associated with a low rate of confirmed disability worsening, or CDW, over time, comparing favorably to historical trial data for currently available MS medications.

 The results of study cohort 1, exploring the doses of 30 mg and 45 mg of vidofludimus calcium versus placebo, were published in Annals of Clinical and Translational Neurology in 2022 (Fox RJ, et al. Ann Clin Transl Neurol.
 2022;9(7):977-987).